Quanah Parker Day 2022

 Interviews with five of Quanah Parker's great-grandchilden, and one Texas Parker

 Curious about Quanah Parker?
 Peel back the myths and half-truths of his life, achievements, and legacy.
 Historians continue to uncover photos and eyewitness accounts.
 Learn more each month via email.

 Son of Chief Peta Nocona and Cynthia Ann Parker, Quanah fought until it was no longer possible to live the life of the free plains Comanche.
 Quanah then led his people to the reservation, and turned his attention to ranching and governance.
 He is remembered for his leadership, dignity, business savvy, and intelligence.

 Quanah Parker Day has been designated in Texas as the second Saturday in September.
-The second observance will be September 12, 2020.
+The fourth observance will be September 10, 2022.
 Read the proclamation.

 The Texas State Bison Herd, and the non-extinction of the Southern Plains Bison, are due in part to Quanah Parker and his relationship with Charles Goodnight.
 A portion of any proceeds from this site will be donated to the Herd.